activefirmwaretools/activefirmwaretools/custom_protocol_decoders/readme.md

 Python protocol decoders for the **ACTIVE-PRO Debugger** app.

 Each `*_Decoder.py` file in this folder is a self-contained protocol decoder.
-The app discovers it at startup, lists it in the decoder picker, and runs it against captured digital and analog samples.
-Decoders are plain Python, fully editable, and reloadable: drop a new file in, hit Reload in the picker, see your protocol decoded.
+The app discovers it on startup, lists it in the Custom Python Decoder picker, and runs it against captured digital and analog samples after capture stops.
+Decoders are plain Python, fully editable.
+The picker rescans the decoder folder every time it opens, so dropping a new `.py` file in and reopening the picker is enough to see it appear.

 ## Bundled decoders